Klin

 - 01

-In a large bowl, combine the thoroughly cooled cooked rice, crumbled feta, beaten eggs, and two tablespoons of melted butter into a cohesive, thick slurry.
+Combine the completely cooled rice, crumbled feta, beaten eggs, and the two tablespoons of melted butter in a large mixing bowl.

 - 02

-Place a heavy ten or twelve-inch skillet over medium-low heat, melting two tablespoons of butter with the neutral oil to prevent burning, then remove from the heat.
+Place a large, heavy-bottomed skillet over medium-low heat with two tablespoons of butter and the neutral oil.

 - 03

-Drape one large sheet of the thick country-style phyllo across the skillet so it covers the bottom with the excess hanging over the edges.
+Drape one sheet of thick country-style phyllo across the skillet, allowing the excess dough to hang over the edges.

 - 04